dogsbody/dans-cloud-init-config/README.md

 ## ToDo
 * How do we know when the final reboot has happened?
-* Setup e-mail?
-* Turn off secure boot in Ubuntu?
+We have the system rebooting after patching itself but no way to know if the system is up finally or not.